unnivm/Employee-REST-API/README.md

 POST method will create a new employee everytime it is called.

 The application makes use of the H2 database which is an in-memory database engine.

+The project can be built using Maven build tool.